dbt-labs/jaffle-shop/README.md

 ### 🏭 Working with a larger dataset

-There are two ways to work with a larger dataset than the default one year of data that `jafgen` generates:
+There are two ways to work with a larger dataset than the default one year of data that comes with the project:

 1. **Load the data from S3** which will let you access the canonical 6 year dataset the project is tested against.